 It should be noted that these actions performed with the mouse

-only change your viewpoint and do not change the actual coordinates of the molecule atoms.
+only change your viewpoint and do not change any of the atomic coordinates

 Another useful option is the Mouse